cockroachdb/docs/src/current/v23.1/take-and-restore-encrypted-backups.md

 #### Azure Key Vault URI format

-{% include_cached new-in.html version="v23.1" %} The Azure Key Vault URI must use one of two formats:
+{% include new-in.md version="v23.1" %} The Azure Key Vault URI must use one of two formats:

 - Explicit authentication using the `AUTH=specified` parameter (or omitting this, as it is the default option) with the tenant ID, client ID, client secret, and key vault name parameters: